xenia-project/xenia/faq.md

 contributed before.
 If a pull request of this nature is denied that doesn't necessarily mean your help is not wanted, just that it may need to be more carefully applied.

-Contributions adding large untested pieces of functionality may take some time to land, so engage early in [IRC]({{ site.baseurl }}/development/irc/) to ensure someone else is not already working on it or that things can be done to ensure smooth sailing.